AMAP-ML/Eevee/README.md

 export HF_ENDPOINT=https://hf-mirror.com
 ```

-2. Downloads the specified snapshot from Huggingface and saves it to the local data directory.
+2. Downloads the snapshot from Huggingface and saves it to the local data directory.
 ```python
 from huggingface_hub import snapshot_download
 snapshot_download(